-The nurse educator in the Skills Lab will also provide an orientation by phone prior to the initial visit to the infusion area, answering questions about what to expect, what to bring along, who may accompany the patient for the infusion appointment, pharmacy procedures, parking and transport specifics.
-During this phone consultation, the Skills Lab nurse will also review what medical records will be needed, making the first infusion treatment as efficient as possible.
+The nurse educators in the Cancer Center Education Clinic will also provide an orientation by phone prior to the initial visit to the infusion area, answering questions about what to expect, what to bring along, who may accompany the patient for the infusion appointment, pharmacy procedures, parking and transport specifics.
+During this phone consultation, the nurse will also review what medical records will be needed, making the first infusion treatment as efficient as possible.

-The consultation with a Skills Lab nurse can be scheduled by a doctor or nurse on the patient's care team during your clinic visit prior to beginning chemotherapy.
+The consultation in the Cancer Center Education Clinic can be scheduled by a doctor or nurse on the patient's care team during your clinic visit prior to beginning chemotherapy.
 For more information or to make an appointment, please call 877-907-0859.